wbear-glorios/arbitrage-bot/README.md

 ## 🔍 How It Works

-1. **Price Monitoring**: Fetches current prices from Binance.US and Kraken
+1. **Multi-Coin Monitoring**: Fetches current prices for XLM and XRP from Binance.US and Kraken
-2. **Opportunity Detection**: Compares prices to find profitable spreads
+2. **Opportunity Detection**: Compares prices to find profitable spreads across all pairs
+3. **Smart Ranking**: Sorts opportunities by profitability to execute the best trade first
-3. **Profitability Check**: Ensures profit exceeds minimum threshold after fees
+4. **Profitability Check**: Ensures profit exceeds minimum threshold after fees
-4. **Trade Execution**: Places simultaneous buy and sell orders
+5. **Trade Execution**: Places simultaneous buy and sell orders
-5. **Logging**: Records all activities for analysis
+6. **Logging**: Records all activities for analysis

 ### Arbitrage Logic